-Omnichannel is the integration and cooperation of the various channels organizations use to interact with consumers, with the goal of creating a consistent brand experience.
+Omnichannel marketing is the integration and cooperation of the various channels organizations use to interact with consumers, with the goal of creating a consistent brand experience.
 This includes physical (e.g. stores) and digital channels (e.g. websites).
-The goal of an omnichannel strategy is to create a convenient, seamless user experience for consumers that offers many opportunities for fulfillment.
-An omnichannel strategy may give consumers the chance to find and purchase online, in-store, or a combination thereof - such as “buy online and pickup in store”.
-Omnichannel strategies are popular across verticals, including healthcare, retail, finance, technology, and more.
+The goal of an omnichannel marketing strategy is to create a convenient, seamless user experience for consumers that offers many opportunities for fulfillment.
+An omnichannel strategy may give consumers the chance to find and purchase online, in-store, or a combination thereof - such as “buy online and pick up in-store”.
+Today, organizations across industries are leveraging omnichannel strategies, including healthcare, retail, finance, technology, and more.

-Thanks to online channels, modern consumers have more options than ever and expect information in real time.
-Omnichannel enables them to engage with brands on their own terms.
+Thanks to online channels, modern consumers have more options than ever and expect information in real-time.
+Omnichannel marketing enables them to engage with brands on their own terms, leading to a better customer experience overall.

 What is Omnichannel Marketing?

-Omnichannel marketing follows the same core tenets of omnichannel strategies, but specifically refers to the seamless integration of marketing messages and touchpoints, both online and offline, as consumers move down the sales funnel.
+Omnichannel marketing is the seamless integration of branding, messaging, and online and offline touchpoints as consumers move down the sales funnel, enabling a more impactful customer experience.

 Omnichannel marketing takes a consumer-centric view of marketing tactics.
 Consumers can now interact with brands on innumerable channels, from social media to customer service hotlines.
 An omnichannel approach ensures that the consumer has a positive, consistent experience on each channel, by offering a few key elements: